sidneyabush/teaching-modules-shiny/README.md

 ```
 teaching-modules-shiny/
 ├── app.R                  # Main Shiny application
-├── data_download.R        # Script to download data from Google Drive to Box
+├── data_download.R        # Script to download data from Google Drive
 ├── .gitignore            # Excludes sensitive info
 └── README.md             # This file
 ```

-## Data Location

-Data files are stored in Box (not in this repository):
-`/Users/sidneybush/Library/CloudStorage/Box-Box/Sidney_Bush/CUAHSI-teaching-modules-shiny/data/`

 ## Data Source

-Original data is in Google Drive: https://drive.google.com/drive/folders/1hbkUsTdo4WAEUnlPReOUuXdeeXm92mg-
+Original data is in Google Drive, and may change as more sites are added/ data issues are resolved: https://drive.google.com/drive/folders/1hbkUsTdo4WAEUnlPReOUuXdeeXm92mg-

 ## Notes

-- Data files are stored in Box, not in the git repository
 - Download data using `data_download.R` (downloads to Box location)
 - OAuth authentication token is cached locally (excluded from git)